-The only viable option is to carry out the work, which will achieve the desired project objectives.
-Although the cost is significant there is funding available through the Condition & Suitability Programme.
+The only viable option is to carry out the work as described in Option 3, which will achieve the desired project objectives.
+Although the cost is significant there is funding available through the C&S Programme and grant funding also potentially available.
 Carrying out the work now would be less costly than deferring until some unknown timeline.

-Benefits
+8. Benefits